 - The turnout was fine – as you can hear in the video, there were people huddling around the entrance at all times.
 So I guess I judged the interest correctly this year.

-Overall I’m fairly happy with the result.
+Overall I’m happy with the result.

 I hope now you understand why I recycle my talks over a year.
 It’s not laziness or lack of respect towards smaller conferences.
 I just don’t have neither the time nor the talent to have more than one talk of my usual quality.